Vinod-com/Pomodoro-Timer/PROMPT.md

   3D ring), give them one shared toggle function rather than duplicating the pair of class names at every call site — it's the only way to guarantee they can't drift out of sync as the code grows
+- letter-spacing on a parent element only adds space *after* each character/inline box, not before — so zeroing it on a child inline element (to stop that child's own content from stretching) can silently remove a gap the surrounding layout was relying on.
+Worth checking both sides whenever letter-spacing and an embedded inline element mix
+- An absolutely-positioned element anchored to an *inline* ancestor can behave inconsistently across screen sizes — when true screen-relative centering is wanted, `position: fixed` against the viewport is more robust than `position: absolute` against a small inline anchor
+- When both the legacy `::-webkit-scrollbar` pseudo-elements and the newer standardized `scrollbar-color`/`scrollbar-width` properties are set on the same element, Chrome can let its own built-in hover behavior from the newer system win — even when the older pseudo-element hover state is explicitly styled.
+Pick one system, not both, if a custom hover color actually matters